The North Face Terra 55 Review

 The North Face Terra 55 offers intelligent features built on a strong foundation.
 However, this pack is due for a pretty substantial update to compete with newcomers on the market.
 It is uncomplicated, decorated only with the essential adjustment points.
-Organization is straightforward with six enclosed compartments/pockets and three access points.
+The organization is straightforward with six enclosed compartments/pockets and three access points.
 Versatility in application spans from single night adventures to extended worldwide travel.
 The Terra meets the needs of a diverse range of adventuring women and is still a solid choice for those looking to buy a more traditional pack at a budget price.